nourm1/Muhalhal_Nour_Leap/README.md

 - Examined 10 years of existing immigrant and refugee program data and their integration in King County
 - Developed final report with impact cost analysis matrix that confirmed the 2009 success metrics by 11% and statistical findings with recommendations presented to the Economic Services Administration Leadership
 - Collaborated with external teams to simplify case management system by leading focus groups to collect feedback from contractors regarding usability causing a 20% increase in site usage

+**Skills**: Utilized Excel to track program data and develop visuals for final presentation.
+Collaborated with external teams and the importance of organization and communication when working with multiple teams

 **Student Assistant**